What Determines the Brightness of the Magnetically Open Solar Corona?: Insights from Three-dimensional Radiative

 where \(s\) is the distance along the line-of-sight, \(\mu\) is the cosine of angle from disk center (\(\mu = 1\) corresponds to the disk center), \(T\) is the gas temperature (assumed to be constant along the line-of-sight), \(G(T)\) is the response function of AIA 193 \AA\ intensity, and \(n_1 = n_0 \exp(-R_0/H_e)\) is a constant.

 As a ratio between theoretical intensities \(F(\mu; T)\) at different line-of-sight inclinations, we can derive the limb brightening correction curve (LBCC) as

 Left panel in Fig.~\ref{fig:app:lbcc} shows the numerically evaluated LBCCs for the AIA 193 \AA\ intensity.
 Evidently, the theoretical intensity increses with the line-of-sight inclination and with a smaller density scale height.
 By dividing the observed intensity by \(10^{L(\mu; T)}\), we can remove the limb brightening effect.
 Right panel in Fig.~\ref{fig:app:lbcc} shows the difference from the LBCC suggested by~\cite{caplan2016synchronic}.
-The difference is less than \(0.02\) dex for the density scale height of \(H_e = 50\) Mm, which is a reasonable value for the coronal plasma.
-In this study, we used the LBCC with \(H_e = 50\) Mm to correct the limb brightening effect in the AIA 193 \AA\ intensity maps.
+The difference is less than \(0.02\) for the density scale height of \(H_e = 50\) Mm.
+In this study, we used the LBCC with \(H_e = 50\) Mm {as a reasonable value for the coronal plasma} to correct the limb brightening effect in the AIA 193 \AA\ intensity maps.